Curriculum Standards and Resources

 Essential Questions:

 How and why do living beings migrate?
-What factors can facilitate migration?
-What factors can restrict or prevent migration?
+What factors facilitate migration and which ones restrict migration?

 What forces keep borders in place?
 What forces can break down borders?